rabbitmq/rabbitmq-website/site/federated-exchanges.md

 exchange's cluster.
 This is called the _upstream queue_.
 It is the upstream queue which is bound to the upstream exchange with the grouped bindings.
-It is possible to tailor some of the properties of this queue in the <a href="/federation-reference.html#upstreams">upstream configuration</a>.
+It is possible to tailor some of the properties of this queue in the [upstream configuration](/federation-reference.html#upstreams).

 Here is a detailed diagram showing a single federated